 Mark Kraushaar has work appearing or forthcoming in Ploughshares,

 Gettysburg Review, Alaska Quarterly Review, and Hudson Review, among

 others.
 His poems have been in Best American Poetry as well as Poetry Daily.
 A

 full-length collection, Falling Brick Kills Local Man, was published in 2009 by

 University of Wisconsin Press, and a new collection, The Uncertainty Principle,

-will be published by Waywiser Press this November (2011) as winner of the Anthony
+was published by Waywiser Press in November of 2011 as winner of the Anthony